marcuszou/storefront/README.md

     }
 }
 ```
 Run the Django server.
-If encountering `NameError: name '_mysql' is not defined`, please add the folllowing to ~/.zshrc file.
+If encountering `NameError: name '_mysql' is not defined`, please add the folllowing to ~/.zshrc file (macOS), or .bashrc fle (Linux).
 ```shell
 export DYLD_LIBRARY_PATH="/usr/local/mysql/lib:$PATH"
 ```